darrencauthon/subtle/README.md

 ### Arrays to Objects

-The purpose of this feature is to make the creation of a set of objects with data easy.
+This feature exists to make the creation of sets of objects with data easily.

 * Create an array of symbols of symbols that match the properties on the objects you want, and
 * Pass a block that returns an array of arrays with matching data.